 In 2018, natural disasters caused the loss of many lives and economic damages of more than 130 billion dollars.
-Due to the increasing climate change caused by human-related activities, it is estimated that some sort of disaster has been taking place every day on an average for the past 50 years.
+Due to the increasing climate change caused by human-related activities, it is estimated that some sort of disaster has been taking place every day on average for the past 50 years.

 The positive news is that while the disasters cause economic and structural losses, the number of deaths has been reduced by almost three times.
 This has been possible only because of improved disaster management and the implementation of technology.